 Montebello recognizes that economic development serves a variety of important Village interests, including improving Montebello's local economy, increasing its tax base and creating employment opportunities.
 The Village of Montebello and its commercial properties stand in a most desirable and somewhat unique place-just off the New York State Thruway with much of its commercial property accessible by commercial rail.
 It is the first major employment center south of Orange County on the New York State Thruway and coming north on Interstate 287 from New Jersey.
-While manySince the 2017 Comprehensive Plan, most of the Village's undeveloped commercial areas have been developed, somewith a few undeveloped commercial properties in Montebello-still remainremaining.
+Since the 2017 Comprehensive Plan, most of the Village's undeveloped commercial areas have been developed, with a few undeveloped commercial properties still remaining.